StackPointCloud/stackpoint-api-docs/source/includes/_federations.md

 Federation simplifies the process of managing multiple clusters, by allowing you to sync resources across clusters, auto-configure DNS servers for cross-cluster discovery, and more.

+**DEPRECATION WARNING**

+Use of Federation v1 is strongly discouraged.
+Federation V1 never achieved GA status and is no longer under active development.
+These features are provided for experimental purposes only.

 ## GET All Federations

 ```shell